Equivariant Trees and Partition Complexes: A review of partition complexes and trees

-however, it does not appear to arise from any functors between these categories.
-In the same paper, Robinson also shows that $\TT(\mathbf n)$ is a simplicial complex with the homotopy type of a wedge of spheres and studies the connection between measured $\mathbf{n}$-trees and Lie representations.
+that does not appear to arise from any functors between these categories.
+In \cite{robinson:2004}, Robinson shows that $\TT(\mathbf n)$ is a simplicial complex with the homotopy type of a wedge of spheres and studies connections between measured $\mathbf{n}$-trees and Lie representations.